ilg-physics-ucsb/physics4l-manual/4LSite/lab3.md

 :::
 The effect of these loops is essentially to amplify the emf by a factor of $N$.

 This part of the lab will involve the study of Faraday’s Law and Lenz’s Law acting upon a coil.
-For Option 1, We will measure Lenz’s Law by moving a magnet suddenly toward or away from the coil, and observing the direction of current.
-For option 2, we will create a wireless power transmitter by creating a magnetic field that oscillates very quickly, and capturing it with another coil connected to an LED.
+For Exercise 1, we will observe Lenz’s Law by dropping a magnet through a conducting tube.
+For Exercise 2, we will create a wireless power transmitter by creating a magnetic field that oscillates very quickly, and capturing it with another coil connected to an LED.

 # Faraday's Law Experiments